Posts about: "See and Avoid" [Posts: 50 Page: 3 of 3]ΒΆ

 The FAA's failure across multiple organizations to implement previous NTSB recommendations, including Ads-b in and to follow and fully integrate its established safety management system, which should have led to several organizational and operational changes based on previously identified risk that were known to management and the absence of effective data sharing and analysis among the FAA aircraft operators and other relevant organizations.

-Subjects Barometric Altimeter DCA FAA NTSB Probable Cause Route Altitude See and Avoid Separation (ALL) Situational Awareness Visual Separation
+Subjects Altimeter (All) Barometric Altimeter DCA FAA NTSB Probable Cause Route Altitude See and Avoid Separation (ALL) Situational Awareness Visual Separation

 Links are to this post in the relevant subject page so that this post can be seen in context.